IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/model-compression.md

 ### Submission Steps

 Once logged in to [SPEECHM](https://iwslt2025.speechm.cloud.cyfronet.pl/), proceed through the following two steps.

+<a id="downloadTest"></a>
+#### STEP 0: Download and process the test data
+    0.1 Click on “Test sets” (at the top of the page).
+    0.2 Click on the “Model Compression” button associated with the “IWSLT25INSTRUCT” test set at top of the list.
+    0.3 Download the test sets for the language pair(s) chosen for participation  (1 test set for en-de, 1 test set for en-zh).
+    0.4 Process the test data to obtain your candidate submission file (to be stored in plain UTF-8 text format, one sentence per line)

 #### STEP 1: Create a New Model